De-Armoring: A Pathway to Connection.

 If tension is released too quickly or without adequate safety, the nervous system can become overwhelmed, reinforcing the very patterns we’re trying to release.
 That’s why Somatic Alignment carefully integrates de-armoring with nervous system attunement, ensuring the process feels gentle, safe, and sustainable.

 Practicing de-armoring opens the possibility of living with greater freedom, connection, and ease.
-I like to say that conscious breathing is about finding the space within and expanding it, allowing that space to grow as we nurture it with our breath.
-De-armoring is also about finding that space and reconnecting to our inner resourcefulness; conscious breathing is a form of de-armoring.
+I like to say that conscious breathing is about finding the space within and attending to it, allowing it to grow.
+De-armoring is about reconnecting to that space and our inner resourcefulness; conscious breathing is de-armoring.

 Benefits include:

-✅ Physical Space: Greater mobility, as well as stability, easier breathing, and relief from chronic pain and tension.
+✅ Physical Space: Greater mobility, as well as stability, easier breathing/being, and relief from chronic pain and tension.

 ✅ Emotional Space: Accessing and processing emotions, creating space for and training in emotional resilience.